 Old and New Marijuana DUI Laws in Arizona

 Since the passing of the Arizona Medical Marijuana Act in 2010, there have been confusing gray areas in marijuana-related DUI laws.
 A driver with any amount of marijuana in his or her system is guilty of DUI if the driver does not have a valid medical marijuana card with the Registry.
 If, however, the driver has a card and can legally possess and use marijuana, the legality of a DUI is questionable.

 Before the court ruling, an officer could arrest an individual for marijuana-related DUI, regardless of the question of impairment.
 This meant that a patient legally using marijuana could face jail time, fines, and other penalties for driving, even if he or she used days ago and was not at all impaired at the time of arrest.
-If blood tests showed levels of marijuana’s active ingredient, THC, the driver could receive a DUI conviction if the driver could not prove that he/she wasn’t impaired.
+If blood tests showed levels of marijuana’s active ingredient, THC, the driver could receive a DUI conviction in Glendale if the driver could not prove that he/she wasn’t impaired.

 After the 2016 ruling, it is no longer legal to convict someone of marijuana-related DUI without the prosecution showing proof of impairment.
 Judge Diane Johnsen wrote that, since there is no scientific consensus about the level of THC that causes impairment, there is no way for law enforcement to base DUI charges on THC levels alone.
 It is also not up to the driver to prove his or her innocence.
 Instead, police bear the burden to prove the driver’s impairment beyond just blood test results.